f4z3r/k8s-workshop/prep.md

 Office Tools, etc.

 > Please do not make the VM too small.
 A decent amount of software will run inside it.
 I recommend
-> at least 1 vCPUs and 4GiB of RAM at the very least.
+> at least 2 vCPUs and 8GiB of RAM minimum.

 [0]: https://www.virtualbox.org/
 [1]: https://ubuntu.com/download/desktop

+> Since nearly everything we will run will be inside docker, you can also install the tools locally
+> on another Linux distribution you might be using.
+If you decide to do this, please make sure that
+> you install quite recent versions of the tools described below.

 ### Install Required Software